Manifold Constraint Regularization for Remote Sensing Image Generation

 \section{Preliminary Study and Analysis}

 In this section, we first introduce the basic framework of GANs.
-Then we explore the differences between RS images and natural images.
-Finally, we analyze plausible reasons about the poor results of the GAN models on RS images, and introduce the motivations of this paper.
+Then we explore the overfitting problem of GAN models on RS image generation tasks.
+Finally, we analyze plausible reasons about the poor results of the GAN models on RS images and derive the motivation for this paper.